JeffersonLab/icalibrate/README.md

 gradlew run
 ```

-**Note:** The _distTar_ Gradle target will build a tar file that can be distributed and includes scripts to launch the application.
+**Note:** The _assembleDist_ Gradle target will build tar and zip files that can be distributed, and these distributions include start scripts to launch the application.

-**Note:** To enable debug logging you can configure the JVM to use the logging properties file: _-Djava.util.logging.config.file=config/debug-logging.properties_
+**Note:** To enable debug logging you can configure the JVM to use the logging properties file:
+``-Djava.util.logging.config.file=config/debug-logging.properties``